Bumblebee2019/Using-NLP-to-Analyze-Literary-Trends/README.md

 Analysis:
 After looking at the spider charts, which show the number of different parts of speech in the first 50 sentences of each novel, I decided to look at the trends for nouns specifically, as well as nouns vs adjectives per sentence.
 As inferred from the spider charts, the relationship between nouns and adjectives is mostly consistent, as seen from the Nouns vs Adjective Count.
 Moreover, the number of nouns per sentence decreases linearly as years increase (Years vs Noun Count).
 These visualizations are mostly to quantify what is seen on a spider chart.
 From a spider chart we could see that the ratio of parts of speech to one another remained the same, but it is nearly impossible to ascertain that the relationship between nouns and adjectives is indeed linear and that the number of nouns decreases linearly with years.
 For the second graph, I specifically chose nouns vs adjectives since adjectives modify nouns in text, and their relationship is more indicative of a particular trend, than verbs vs. adjectives, for example.
+For the same reason, nouns play the role of an independent variable, and adjectives are dependent.
+Linear regression helps to see whether variables are strongly or weakly correlated, and while there is not a strong correlation between years and noun counts, there is a linear tendency to the overall shape.
+This lack of a stronger linear correlation may be due to a small sample.